shwetaramdas/shwetaramdas.github.io/_pages/students.md

 ### What students can expect from me (inspired by [Ziyue Gao](https://sites.google.com/view/gaolab/join-us?authuser=0))

-- I will provide rigorous training in statistics, bioinformatics and human genomics
+- I will provide rigorous training in bioinformatics, statistics and human genetics.
-- I will work with you to help you identify a question that drives you
+- I will work with you to help you identify a question that drives you.
 - I will help you develop your writing, presenting, and leadership skills (a key both in academia and outside academia).
 - I will meet with you weekly to troubleshoot, prioritize next steps, and help keep projects moving.
 - I will help move your project from the first draft to a paper/conference presentation